Adriaen Isenbrandt: Personal life

 There are only a few documentary records of his life, and some mentions in literature from the artist's lifetime or soon after.
 Even so, there are no documents which link him as the creator of any surviving works.
 It is possible that he was born in Haarlem or Antwerp around 1490.
 It is not known where or with which painter he served his apprenticeship.

 He is named for the first time in 1510, when he came to Bruges and bought his burghership.
-In November of the same year he became master in the local painters' Guild of St. Luke and the goldsmiths' guild of St. Elooi.
+In November of the same year he became master in the Bruges Guild of St. Luke and the goldsmiths' guild of St. Elooi.
 He was later elected nine times as a "deacon" (in Old Dutch : vinder) and twice as the governor (in Old Dutch : gouverneur = treasurer) of the guild.

 He quickly established an important workshop, probably in the Korte Vlaminckstraat in Bruges.
 This was close to the workshop of Gerard David, at the Vlamijncbrugghe and the former workshop of Hans Memling.
 Bruges, at that time, was one of the richest towns in Europe.
 Rich traders and merchants ordered diptychs and portraits for personal use.
 Isenbrandt painted mainly for private clients.
 However, there were some paintings that were created without any particular commission.
 He had enough work to even put out work to other painters in Bruges, as a legal suit from 1534 by Isenbrandt against Jan van Eyck (not the famous one) for non-delivery of paintings he had ordered, demonstrates.
 He was also appointed the agent in Bruges of the painter Adriaan Provoost (son of Jan Provoost), who had moved to Antwerp in 1530.
 Contemporary sources therefore mention Isenbrandt as a famous and well-to-do painter.

 He married twice, the first time with Maria Grandeel, daughter of the painter Peter Grandeel.
 They had one child.
 After her death in 1537, he married again with Clementine de Haerne with whom he was married by 1543.
 This second marriage resulted in two daughters and a son.
 He also had an extramarital daughter with the innkeeper Katelijne van Brandenburch (who was at the same the mistress of the painter Ambrosius Benson).

 When he died, at Bruges, in 1551, he was buried alongside his first wife at the cemetery of the St. Jacob church there; his children inherited no less than four houses with surrounding property.